The following are links we believe might be useful for our visitors.

 Just Say Yes to Fruits and Vegetables

-The "Just Say Yes to Fruits and Vegetables" Project (JSY), in partnership with organizations that serve the food insecure, is dedicated to improving the health and nutritional status of food stamp populations in New York State.
+The "Just Say Yes to Fruits and Vegetables" Project (JSY), in partnership with organizations that serve the food insecure, is dedicated to improving the health and nutritional status of SNAP-eligible populations in New York State.
 The project accomplishes this by providing comprehensive nutrition education programs for food stamp populations in a variety of community settings.

 The Food Research and Action Center (FRAC)